 Best of Barbados

 One of the best places to get authentic souvenirs in Barbados is at Best of Barbados Gift Shops.

 Best of Barbados is a family-owned business, who have been making and designing top quality local gifts and handicrafts on the island for over 40 years.
-They stock a large variety of Bajan-made souvenirs, ranging from prints and designs by the company’s founder (artist Jill Walker) and her family, to jewellery, art, paintings, cookbooks, beach bags, towels, T-shirts, music and DVDs.
+They stock a large variety of Bajan-made souvenirs, ranging from prints and designs by the company’s founder (artist Jill Walker) and her family, to jewelry, art, paintings, cookbooks, beach bags, towels, T-shirts, music, and DVDs.